stuln/tiscamera-capture-image/README-en.md

 ## form-dependencies

-**NOTE:** if a machine without internet connection is not really up-to-date, required package versions may be already removed from repositories.
-Then wget will not download some of the packages and you will end up with broken dependencies.
-Make sure that there are no 404 Not Found errors in wget output.

 This script will form a list of urls to Debian dependencies needed to compile The Imaging Source Linux SDK.
 It is supposed to be run on a machine without internet connection to obtain the list of packages with versions corresponding to Debian version of this specific machine.
 Generated list then can be used on a machine with internet connection to download these packages in the following way:

 ```